OpenVisualCloud/Dockerfiles/Xeon/centos-7.5/analytics/ffmpeg/README.md

 This docker image is part of Open Visual Cloud software stacks.
 Optimized for Media Analytics.
 Included what are in media delivery FFmpeg image, inferencing engine and video analytics plugins.
-The docker image can be be used in the FROM field of a downstream Dockerfile.
+The docker image can be used in the FROM field of a downstream Dockerfile.

 ## Supported tags and respective Dockerfile links
  - [xeon-centos-75-analytics-ffmpeg](https://github.com/OpenVisualCloud/Dockerfiles/blob/master/Xeon/centos-7.5/analytics/ffmpeg/Dockerfile)